ossf/scorecard/docs/checks.md

 ## Token-Permissions

-This check tries to determine if a project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.
+This check tries to determine if the project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.
 Attackers may use a compromised token with write access to push malicious code into the project.
 A low score is therefore considered `High` risk.
 For each workflow yaml file, the check looks for the permission definitions.
 To obtain the highest score, the permissions should be set as read-only at the [top level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) and the required write permissions should be declared at the [run-level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idpermissions).
 The check cannot detect if the "read-only" GitHub permission settings is enabled, as there is no API available.